marcosvilhena87/AoE_DE_Bot/README.md

 `resource_roi_<name>_<timestamp>.png`.
 The path to the snapshot is included in the error or warning message to aid troubleshooting.

+If validation errors persist:

+* Inspect the saved ROI, grayscale, and threshold images in `debug/` to ensure the HUD regions are correctly detected.
+* Enable `ocr_debug` in `config.json` to capture additional intermediate masks for deeper analysis.
+* Adjust ROI coordinates or tolerances in the configuration and rerun the scenario once the HUD alignment is verified.

 Repeated OCR failures can flood this directory with images.
 To limit spam, the bot only writes new debug files if the set of failing resources changes or at least `ocr_debug_cooldown` seconds have elapsed since the last dump (default